axibase/atsd/installation/redhat-centos-offline.md

 sudo yum install -y ./folder_with_dependencies/*
 ```

-Follow the prompts to install ATSD:
+Install ATSD:

 ```sh
 sudo yum install -y atsd_amd64.rpm
 ```

-It may take up to 5 minutes to initialize the database.
+It can take up to 5 minutes to initialize the database.

 ## Custom Installation Directory